Timothy Woods

 Pro tip: If you love crispy food, leave the point end edge irregular.
 Also, if you’re cooking brisket hot and fast, remove more fat between the flat and point because the fat won’t have much time to render down.

-You can also get on an eye level with the brisket and look at the brisket from the sides.
+You can also get on eye level with the brisket and look at the brisket from the sides.
 This way, you’ll see if and where fat needs more trimming.

 It’s a good idea to check the shape of your brisket again.
 Flipping the brisket over can redistribute the weight, and you’ll end up losing the square shape.